Acceptable use of computing and technology resources

-Computers, networks and electronic information systems are essential resources for accomplishing the University's mission of instruction, research, and service outreach.
-The University Libraries provide members of the University community shared access to these resources in support of accomplishing the University's mission.
+Across numerous facilities, the University of Minnesota Libraries (“Libraries”) provide members of the University community shared access to these resources in support of accomplishing the University's mission.
 These resources are a valuable community asset to be used and managed responsibly to ensure their integrity, security, and availability for appropriate educational and research activities.
 All authorized users of these resources, including unaffiliated guest users, are required to use them in a responsible manner.

 Users of workstations shall not make any attempt to damage computer equipment or software, alter software configuration, conduct any malicious activities using University networks or data, or engage in any illegal or criminal activities.

 Electronic information resources made available by the University Libraries to Twin Cities Campus students, staff, faculty, and other authorized users are for instructional, research, and other activities that support the University's mission.
 Contractual license agreements and U.S. Copyright Law govern the access, use, and reproduction of these resources as outlined in the University Libraries' policy on Acceptable Use of Electronic Resources.

 Libraries’ workstations provide unfiltered access to the Internet.
 Patrons should be aware that some Internet sites may contain materials that some find offensive or controversial.